lorestudios/wiki-lorecraft/docs/documentation/custom.md

 # Our Custom Plugins

 Lorecraft has developed **TWO** custom plugins to help our network, and they can help yours too!
+Both of these custom plugins can be found on Patreon.
+Try the plugins out at **play.lorecraft.online** and then support and download them from **Patreon** if you find them useful!

 <CustomFeature>
   <CustomFeatureBox